caretak3r/secrets-router/docs/TESTING_WORKFLOW.md

     bash:
       enabled: false  # Override base "true" to disable

-# Note: SECRETS_ROUTER_URL and TEST_NAMESPACE are now auto-generated from .Release.Namespace
+# Note: SECRETS_ROUTER_URL and NAMESPACE are now auto-generated from .Release.Namespace
 # No manual env overrides needed for same-namespace deployments
 ```